 When detected early, thyroid cancer has a very high survival rate and can be easily treated by an expert thyroid surgeon.
 At La Peer Health Systems, our doctors are extremely skilled in the removal of the thyroid gland through a variety of techniques including minimally invasive techniques.
 This minimally invasive thyroid (MIT) surgery leads to easier patient recoveries and carries a very low risks of complication.

-Minimally Invasive Thyroidectomy (MIT)
+Minimally Invasive Thyroidectomy (MIT) Surgery Process

-The procedure itself is extremely safe.
-This is due to the laryngeal nerve-monitoring device attached to the breathing tube on every patient, which allows surgeons to monitor the vocal cord nerve thereby decreasing the chance of injury to it.
+Use of an endoscope not only minimizes scarring, but also minimizes tissue damage and bruising during recovery time.
+MIT is one of the safest procedures due to the laryngeal nerve-monitoring device attached to the breathing tube on every patient, which allows surgeons to monitor the vocal cord nerve thereby decreasing the chance of injury to it.